opensearch-project/documentation-website/_benchmark/user-guide/understanding-workloads/anatomy-of-a-workload.md

 ## Next steps

-Now that you have familiarized yourself with anatomy of a workload, see the criteria for [Choosing a workload]({{site.url}}{{site.baseurl}}/benchmark/user-guide/understanding-workloads/choosing-a-workload/).
+Now that you have familiarized yourself with the anatomy of a workload, see the criteria for [Choosing a workload]({{site.url}}{{site.baseurl}}/benchmark/user-guide/understanding-workloads/choosing-a-workload/).